LostRhapsody/blackgate/README.md

 - Authentication
 - Store paths and their upstreams in a database
 - Add, remove, and list routes via the CLI
+- Add, remove, and list routes via the Web UI
 - Test Coverage
 - oAuth test server for testing oAuth Client Credential flows
 - HTTP Method Validation per-path